S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Take time for learning at the end of each meeting or workshop.**

-Reflect on interactions, celebrate successes and share suggestions for improvement.

--   before the closing round
+Reflect on interactions, celebrate successes and share suggestions for improvement before the closing the meeting.

 -   reserve 5 minutes for 1 hour, and 15 minutes for a full-day workshop
--   record learning and review before the next meeting
+-   record learning and review it before the next meeting

--   short formats:
+Short formats you can use:

 -   more of/less of/start/stop/keep
 -   positive/critical/suggested improvements

 ---